cch0/opinionated-spring-boot-solution/README.md

 [Consul](https://www.consul.io/) provides a Key/Value Store for storing configuration and other metadata.
 In additional to that, Consul also provides **Service Discovery** and **Health Checking** functionalities.

-[Spring Cloud Consul](https://spring.io/projects/spring-cloud-consul) is chosen to provides Consul integrations for Spring Boot application.
+[Spring Cloud Consul](https://spring.io/projects/spring-cloud-consul) is chosen to provide Consul integrations for Spring Boot application.
 When application starts up, it registeres with Consul server and retrieves configuration data from it.
 Once registered, Consul performs health check on a regular basis and allows other applications to discover this service.
 When configuration data is updated, application can also discover the change by using Config Watch which runs on a configurable interval.

 ### Configuration